alanhuybui/alanhuybui/README.md

 I'm an Electrical and Computer Engineering student at UT Austin with a focus on Computer Architecture and Embedded Systems.

-I am primarily interested in RTL design and verification, specifically with FPGA/ASIC for both aerospace or high-performance computing applications.
+I am primarily interested in RTL design and verification, specifically with FPGA/ASIC for both aerospace and high-performance computing applications.

-I have experience in Verilog and the Xilinx FPGA toolchain.
+I have experience in Verilog, Python, C, C++, and the Xilinx FPGA toolchain.

 I invite you to explore my selected projects below: